socialpaymentsbv/docs.clubcollect.com/api-documentation/invoice.md

 {% endhint %}

 {% hint style="info" %}
 **Note** It's not possible to add or delete invoice lines for an existing invoice.
-If an invoice is incorrectly created with a wrong amount outstanding, the partner should credit it before the batch is transmitted, using `/credit_and_retract` endpoint, and then create a new one.
+If an invoice is incorrectly created with a wrong amount outstanding (or the invoice becomes invalid for some reason after it's transmitted), the partner can credit it using `/credit_and_retract` endpoint.
 {% endhint %}

 {% api-method method="put" host="https://api.clubcollect.com/api" path="/v2/invoices/:id" %}